 Try not to use the digital zoom if you can help it.

 Filters - Try putting your sunglasses in front of your smartphone or compact camera's lens on a very bright day and see if it helps improve your photos.

 Practice makes perfect - so take lots of pictures!

 Like with anything you want to get better at, you are going to have to get practising your photographic techniques.
 Luckily with wildlife photography - or any type of photography - there is no shortage of opportunities or inspiration!

 And remember to share your images with us!
-Every time you're out and about and have a camera, get snapping the wildlife near you and share it on our Summer of Wildlife Flickr group.
+Every time you're out and about and have a camera, get snapping the wildlife near you and share it on our Springwatch Flickr group.